Major Battle Over Colorado Ballot Measures Could Change Veterinary Care Delivery

 Overview: Initiative 145 proposes creating a new role called "veterinary professional associate," which would require a Master's degree in "veterinary clinical care" or its equivalent.

 Supporters' View: Proponents like Steele compare this new role to a physician's assistant or nurse practitioner, suggesting it would bridge the gap between veterinary technicians and doctors of veterinary medicine.
 Steele argues that this role could help retain veterinary technicians, who often leave the profession due to limited advancement opportunities and low pay.
-The initiative aims to provide a career path requiring only two additional years of education beyond a veterinary technician's bachelor's degree.
+The initiative aims to provide a career path requiring only five semesters of education beyond a veterinary technician's bachelor's degree.

 Critics' View: McCormick and the Colorado Veterinary Medical Association (CVMA) oppose Initiative 145.
 McCormick warns that it would allow unlicensed individuals to practice veterinary medicine, which she believes is dangerous for pets.
 The CVMA argues that it would be more efficient to further develop the role of existing veterinary technicians rather than creating a new profession with potential barriers to integration and utilization.